J0B10/wiPeNG/README.md

 It was initially created to reduce file sizes of community packages for Microsoft Flight Simulator by removing all empty aerial images.

 ## Parameters
-* `--threads`/ `-t` amount of threads to use for execution, change depending on how many threads your cpu has for max speed, default is 2
+* `--threads`/ `-t` amount of threads to use for execution, if not specified it will use the optimal amount for your system
 * `--dir`/`-d` directory where to look for the png files, default is your current working directory